MaaAssistantArknights/MaaAssistantArknights/docs/en/FAQ.md

 ### Connection error/not knowing how to fill in ADB path

-Tips: please refer to the [Usage](../README-en.md#Usage) section to ensure that you are using your simulator correctly.
+Tips: please refer to the [Usage](../README-en.md#Usage) section to ensure that you are using your emulator correctly.

 #### Approach 1

 1. Make sure that MAA `Settings` - `Connection Settings` - `adb path` is automatically filled in, if it has been filled in, please ignore this step.
 If not filled in:

-    - Option 1: Find the installation path of your simulator, where there may be a file named `adb.exe` (or something similar, e.g. `nox_adb.exe`, `HD-adb.exe`, `adb_server.exe`, etc., EXE files with `adb`).
+    - Option 1: Find the installation path of your emulator, where there may be a file named `adb.exe` (or something similar, e.g. `nox_adb.exe`, `HD-adb.exe`, `adb_server.exe`, etc., EXE files with `adb`).
 Simply choose the file in the connection settings of MAA!
     - Option 2: Download [adb](https://dl.google.com/android/repository/platform-tools-latest-windows.zip) and unzip it, select the `adb.exe`

 2. Confirm that your connection address is filled in correctly, you can Google what the adb address of the emulator you are using is generally in a format like `127.0.0.1:5555`

 #### Approach 2

-Change another simulator, such as [Bluestacks international version](https://www.bluestacks.com/download.html) Nougat 64 bit
+Change another emulator, such as [Bluestacks international version](https://www.bluestacks.com/download.html) Nougat 64 bit

 #### Approach 3